The Ring (franchise): Other media

-The novel as adapted by the Japanese radio station TBS as a radio drama in 1996 with significant changes such as Kazuyuki Asakawa becoming a radio DJ named Toru Asakawa, Ryuji becoming his female love interest Ryouko, Tomoko (one of the first four victims) becoming the only victim, Toru's radio colleague Tomokazu, Sadako's well being under the radio station, and Sadako wanting to use the Internet to spread himself and offering Toru to bring back into life his deceased daughter if he helps her, thus combing elements of Rasen into the story.
+The novel as adapted by the Japanese radio station TBS as a radio drama in 1996 with significant changes such as Kazuyuki Asakawa becoming a radio DJ named Toru Asakawa, Ryuji becoming his female love interest Ryouko, Tomoko (one of the first four victims) becoming the only victim, Toru's radio colleague Tomokazu, Sadako's well being under the radio station, and Sadako wanting to use the Internet to spread himself and offering Toru to bring back into life his deceased daughter if he helps her, thus combining elements of Spiral into the story.
 This adaptation later got two different CD releases.

 The novel was also adapted by the BBC into an hour-long radio drama as part of their Fright Night series, and starred Naoko Mori as Sadako.
 In this rendition, the counterpart of Kazayuki is instead named Mitchell Hooper and is portrayed as a British expatriate residing in Japan as a journalist rather than a Japanese citizen by birth and, consequently, his wife is renamed to Toni.
 Otherwise, the plot of the radio drama is fairly close to the original novel.